 If your child is eligible to adjust status, then you don't have to wait for I-130 approval to apply for adjustment.
 Simply include the Form I-130 (with fee) in your adjustment of status packet when you send it to USCIS.
 If you're not sure about eligibility, have a lawyer help at this stage.

-If your child already lives in the United States, then he or she will need to complete the process, including attending an interview, at a U.S. embassy or consulate in his or her home country.
+If your child lives outside the United States, then they will need to complete the process, including attending an interview, at a U.S. embassy or consulate in their home country.

-For more information on the forms and documents required for consular processing, see What Happens During Consular Processing?
+For more information on the forms and documents required, see What Happens During Consular Processing?

-At the consulate, he or she should be given an immigrant visa, allowing entry into the United States.
-It's important to understand that your child is not a permanent resident yet – that happens only when the child enters the United States using the visa.
-For that reason, it's very important that the child not get married before entering the U.S., as described in the article, Why Children Must Remain Unmarried Until Green Card Approval.
+At the consulate, the child should be given an immigrant visa, allowing entry into the United States.
+It's important to understand that your child is not a permanent resident yet.
+That happens only when the child enters the United States using the visa.
+For that reason, it's very important that the child not get married before entering the U.S., as described in Why Children Must Remain Unmarried Until Green Card Approval.